neondatabase/website/content/docs/guides/logical-replication-kafka-confluent.md

 Confluent Cloud is a fully managed, cloud-native service for real-time data streaming, built on Apache Kafka.
 It allows you to stream data from many different sources, including Postgres, and build apps that consume messages from an Apache Kafka cluster.

-In this guide, you will learn how to how to stream data from a Neon Postgres database to Confluent Cloud.
+In this guide, you will learn how to how to stream data from a Neon Postgres database to a Kafka cluster in Confluent Cloud.
 You will use the [PostgreSQL CDC Source Connector (Debezium) for Confluent Cloud](https://docs.confluent.io/cloud/current/connectors/cc-postgresql-cdc-source-debezium.html) to read Change Data Capture (CDC) events from the Write-Ahead Log (WAL) of your Neon database in real time.
 The connector will write events to a Kafka stream and auto-generate a Kafka topic.
 The connector performs an initial snapshot of the table and then streams any futue change events.

 <Admonition type="note">
 Confluent Cloud Connectors can be set up using the [Confluent Cloud UI](https://confluent.cloud/home) or the [Confluent command-line interface (CLI)](https://docs.confluent.io/confluent-cli/current/overview.html).
 This guide uses the Confluent Cloud UI.